BrandonCorey/LS_171/study_guide.md

 ### Latency ###
  A measure of time that it takes for data to get from one point to another (typically measured in milliseconds)
- - Can be thought of as a measure of delay for data transfer
+ - Can be thought of as a measure of delay for data transfer, as well as sending preamble and SFD

 **Propogratin delay** - amount of time a message takes to travel from sender to reciever (strictly the time it takes, based on distance / speed of signal medium)
 **Transmission delay** - Time is takes for message to move from network device to transmission medium (wire, fiber optic, radio wave etc...)
-**Processig delay** - Time it takes for a device to process a message
+- Example of this is the interframe gap at the data-link layer **Processig delay** - Time it takes for a device to process a message
 - A router may need to process an IP packet (look at its header, IP destination) before routing it along
 - A switch may need to process an ethernet frame (look at header, MAC address) before moving it along